 Associative Property Calculator

 Welcome to Omni's associative property calculator, where we'll come to understand, befriend, and eventually love the associative property of addition and multiplication.
-In essence, it's an arithmetic rule that lets us choose which part of a long formula we do first.
-We often combine the associative property in math with the commutative and distributive one to make our lives so much easier in the process.
+Essentially, it's an arithmetic rule that lets us choose which part of a long formula we do first.
+In math problems, we often combine this calculator with the associative property and our distributive property calculator and make our lives easier.
 Don't worry: we will explain it all slowly, in detail, and provide some nice associative property examples in the end.

 But what does the associative property mean exactly?